lstejskal/adapi/README.markdown

 ## Logging ##

-*STILL IN BETA* By default, nothing is logged.
-If you set `library/log_level` in configuration, SOAP messages will be logged to `~/adapi.log` file according to give log level.
+By default, communication with AdWords API is not logged.
+In order to log messages of certain log level or above, set the `library/log_level` in configuration (INFO or DEBUG setting is recommended for local development).

+Default log path is "~/adapi.log".
+You can set custom log path in configuration:
+`library/log_path`.

+By default, SOAP messages are logged in ugly format - everything fits on single line.
+It's fast, but quite difficult to read.
+To log SOAP requests and responses in pretty format, set the `library/log_path` in configuration to `true`.

 Example of logger configuration:

 ```
   :library:
     :log_level: DEBUG
+    :log_path: /home/username/log/adapi.log
+    :log_pretty_format: true
 ```

 ## Author ##